teracow/googliser/README.md

 2 : specified parameter incorrect - help shown.
 3 : unable to create sub-directory for 'search-phrase'.
 4 : could not get a list of search results from Google.
-5 : image download aborted as failure-limit was reached or ran out of images.
+5 : image download ran out of images.
 6 : thumbnail gallery build failed.
 7 : unable to create a temporary build directory.